egar151/Pyweb/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Thank you for visiting the site.
-In this repository I will be uploading all the scripts created in Python.
+In this repository I will be uploading all my scripts created in Python.
 Currently the library contains the following:

 ## Completed Projects
 - Search and replace (Example and Function)